 Boot Support: Great boot support and I felt very locked in and secure with the Jones Apollo.

 Turn Initiation: Pretty fast but not the fastest bindings when it comes to a quick edge to edge transitioning when turning.
-I’ve done extensive apples to apples testing with other bindings from Union, Burton, and many others to find these just med/fast instead of fast like they are marketed.
-They are the fastest in the line and are more than most riders need though but I love the smooth response edge to edge and it seems like the Jones Apollo’s response doesn’t change as boards gets more demanding when turning edge to edge.
+I’ve done extensive apples to apples testing with other bindings from Union, Burton, and many others to find these just med/fast instead of a fast like they are marketed.
+They are the fastest in the line and are more than most riders need though but I love the smooth response edge to edge and it seems like the Jones Apollo’s response doesn’t change as boards get more demanding when turning edge to edge.

 Buttering: Not super easy to butter and it felt like it made the YES Greats a little stiffer than it was with the Union Atlas.

 Ratchet System: Pretty good.
 Not terrible or amazing.
 It just worked.

 Shock Absorption: This is one of the shining areas of the Jones Apollo.
 With the rubber stoppers on the bottom and the thick soft EVA foam bottom, the binding felt like it could hammer through just about anything.
 That combined with my Adidas Tactical ADV’s made it one super cush ride.

 So all in all, like many NOW bindings, the Jones Apollo can be hit or miss depending on your boot size/design and adjustability needs but one thing stands clear it’s a pretty responsive super damp ride that could make some super happy.